minkwak98/CSPE2024/README.md

 ## 5. About me
 Thank you for coming this long!
 I hope you enjoyed your journey with my little birds.🕊
 If you want to know, discuss, chat more...
 Please feel free to bother me in _any possible way_!
-I am more than happy to be all ears:)👂It is what I am best at if you haven't noticed!😉
+I am more than happy to be all ears:)👂It is what I am best at!

 <img width="378" alt="image" src="https://github.com/user-attachments/assets/dccc346e-8264-4ad9-a524-1a5cbffa2c81"><br>